YusefAmen/inkbook-api/README.md

 # InkBook API – Backend MVP

+  ## Python Version
+  This project requires Python 3.11.x.
+Use pyenv or your preferred environment manager to install and activate this version.

 This is the backend for **InkBook**, a SaaS platform for tattoo artists and studios.
 It powers client booking, image uploads, and reminder logic.
 The frontend is built in **Next.js**, using **Supabase** for authentication and storage, and deployed via **Vercel**.

 ## 🤖 Cursor Agent Instruction